wkumari/draft-vandergaast-edns-client-subnet/README.md

    At least a dozen different client and server implementations had been written based on the original specification, first known as draft- vandergaast-edns-client-subnet [1].
-The protocol is in active production use among several major Internet companies, a subset of
+The protocol is in active